vmfmyot/Thibou-s-Tree-of-Life/README.md

 At the top of the Information Panel is a **search bar**, with **filter checkboxes**.
 The user can simply type in a word and select a result.
 The selected node will appear as the root of a tree in the **Tree Section**.\
 \
-Whenever a node is **selected**, its **relevant information** will be displayed in the Information Panel : species name, extinct status, wbesite link, phylesis type, path in the tree, number of children and number of extinct children.
+Whenever a node is **selected**, its **relevant information** will be displayed in the Information Panel : species name, extinct status, website link, phylesis type, path in the tree, number of children and number of extinct children.
 Selecting a species from the path or the name itself allows the user to travel back and forth through the phylogenetic tree.\
 \
 If the nodes contains a **valid link** to the [tolweb.org](tolweb.org) website, **clicking on the link** will open a window to the aforementioned link directly in the browser, in which the user can access additional information about the species.\
 \